geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 If you’ll recall, you earlier created identity mismatch situations where the email addresses in Holly Spencer and Scotty Heyward’s on-premises accounts and their cloud accounts each pointed to a different domain.
 In the prior task where you reviewed the results of the forced synchronization, you verified that the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **XXYYZZa.xxxCustomDomainxxx.xxx** account.
 Each of Scotty’s accounts had its own mailbox because the mailboxes had different domains and routing addresses.
 In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.

-When verifying the results of the forced synchronization in the earlier task, you noticed that Scotty’s **onmicrosoft.com** account had a sync status of **In cloud**, while his on-premises **xxxCustomDomainxxx.xxx** account had a sync status of **Synced with Active Directory**.
+When verifying the results of the forced synchronization in the earlier task, you noticed that Scotty’s **onmicrosoft.com** account had a sync status of **In cloud**, while his on-premises **xxxCustomDomainxxx.xxx** account had a sync status of **Synced from on-premises**.
 This was the result of the forked identity mismatch that we purposely created.
 You fixed this situation for Scotty in the prior task using soft matching.

 ‎Since the forced synchronization process created that same two user account situation for Holly Spencer as it did for Scotty Heyward, in this task you will use hard matching to fix the forked identity mismatch that occurred for Holly.